AmpereComputing/Windows-11-On-Ampere/README.md

 Following the document[^4], boot the system from the USB created above and install Windows 11 as normal.

-Again, if no installation medial found after boot into installation UI, the USB need to be recreated with TPM removed.
+Again, if no installation media found after boot into installation UI, the USB need to be recreated with TPM removed.

 ### Update VGA Driver
 Download the latest VGA driver and install it.
 With the latest VGA driver, Windows 11 can support 1920x1080 monitors.